nangahamandine/puhkit/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, please report it to the project maintainers via [project-specific contact information or reporting mechanism].
+If you are subject to or witness unacceptable behavior, please report it to the project maintainers via [amandinenangah1@gmail.com].
 All reports will be kept confidential, and you will not be subject to retaliation for reporting.

 ## Enforcement